 The various options for an IDP may appeal to different audiences.
-To avoid gross misuse and enable free market entry for start-ups, some public action should be implemented to provide an IDP as a service to various constituencies.
-This could happen under a regulatory regime, a government-controlled IPD, or via a data trust.
+To avoid gross misuse and enable free market entry for startups, some public action should be implemented to provide an IDP as a service to various constituencies.
+This could happen under a regulatory regime, a government-controlled IDP, or via a data trust.

 The experience of Alphabet's Sidewalk Labs is instructive here.
-Sidewalk Labs is developing a waterfront city district in Toronto, Canada, engineering the new district with all kinds of smart data.
-The main obstacles to advancing the project are that residents do not trust the company and the municipality does not have the capacity to govern the data interface itself.
+Sidewalk Labs was developing a waterfront city district in Toronto, Canada, engineering the new district with all kinds of smart data.
+Before the project was cancelled due to the Covid-19 pandemic, the main obstacles to its advancement were that residents did not trust the company and the municipality did not have the capacity to govern the data interface itself.
 A data trust would solve this conundrum.
 As a non-interested institution, trusted with the data of the new district's residents and infrastructure, it could serve as an interface between the company, the municipality, users and citizens.
+The various options for an IDP may appeal to different audiences.
+To avoid gross misuse and enable free market entry for startups, some public action should be implemented to provide an IDP as a service to various constituencies.
+This could happen under a regulatory regime, a governmentcontrolled IDP, or via a data trust.